-- 1. Provider's name; - 2.
-Provider's tax identification number and National Provider Number; - 3.
-How the overpayment was discovered; - 4.
-The reason for the overpayment; - 5.
-The health insurance claim number, as appropriate; - 6.
-Date(s) of service; - 7.
-Medicaid claim control number, as appropriate; - 8.
-Description of a corrective action plan to ensure the Overpayment does not occur again; - 9.
-Whether the Provider has a corporate integrity agreement (CIA) with the United States Health and Human Services Department Office of Inspector General (OIG) or is under the OIG Self-Disclosure Protocol; - 10.
-The specific dates (or time-span) within which the problem existed that cause the overpayments; - 11.
-If a statistical sample was used to determine the overpayment amount, a description of the statistically valid methodology used to determine the overpayment; and - 12.
+- a.
+Provider's name: - b.
+Provider's tax identification number and National Provider Number; - c.
+How the overpayment was discovered; - d.
+The reason for the overpayment; - e.
+The health insurance claim number, as appropriate; - f.
+Date(s) of service; - g.
+Medicaid claim control number, as appropriate; - h.
+Description of a corrective action plan to ensure the Overpayment does not occur again; - i.
+Whether the Provider has a corporate integrity agreement (CIA) with the United States Health and Human Services Department Office of Inspector General (OIG) or is under the OIG Self-Disclosure Protocol; - j.
+The specific dates (or time-span) within which the problem existed that cause the overpayments; - k.
+If a statistical sample was used to determine the overpayment amount, a description of the statistically valid methodology used to determine the overpayment; and - 1.
 The refund amount.

-Refunds
+2. Refunds

-All self-reported refunds for overpayments must be made by the provider to Molina Healthcare as an intermediary and are the property of Molina Healthcare unless HSD, the Recovery Audit Contractor or Medical Fraud and Elder Abuse Division (of the New Mexico Attorney General's Office) independently notified the Provider that an overpayment existed.
+All self-reported refunds for overpayments must be made by the provider to Molina Healthcare as an intermediary and are the property of Molina Healthcare unless HSD, the Recovery Audit Contractor or Medical Fraud and Elder Abuse Division (of the New Mexico Attorney General's Office) independently notified the Provider that an overpayment existed or Molina Healthcare fails to initiate recovery within twelve (12) months from the date the CONTRACTOR first paid the claim; or fails to complete the recovery within fifteen (15) months from the date the it first paid the claim.
+In cases where HSD, the RAC, or MFEAD identifies the overpayment, HSD shall seek recovery of the Overpayment in accordance with NMAC §8.351.2.13.

 The provider may:

-- 1. request that the CONTRACTOR permit installment payments of the Refund, such request be agreed to by the CONTRACTOR and the Provider; or - 2. in cases where HSD, the RAC, or MFEAD identify the Overpayment, HSD will seek recovery of the Overpayment in accordance with NMAC §8.351.2.13.
+- a. request that the CONTRACTOR permit installment payments of the Refund, such request be agreed to by the CONTRACTOR and the Provider; or - b. in cases where HSD, the RAC, or MFEAD identify the Overpayment, HSD will seek recovery of the Overpayment in accordance with NMAC §8.351.2.13.

-Failure to Self-Report And / Or Refund Overpayments
+3. Failure to Self-Report and/or Refund Overpayments